 The International Court of Justice created a preliminary panel to consider Indidis's case, but there was a small problem.
 "The ICJ has no jurisdiction for such a case," an ICJ spokesperson stated.
 "The ICJ settles disputes between states.
 It is not even theoretically possible for us to consider this case."

 Indidis had tried to file this case before.
-In 2007, he submitted his case to the Kenyan High Court in Nairobi, but it was rejected for not having enough legal standing, especially since parties Indidis wishes to prosecute have been dead for 2,000 years.
+In 2007, he submitted his case to the Kenyan High Court in Nairobi, but it was rejected for not having enough legal standing, especially since parties Indidis wished to prosecute had been dead for 2,000 years.

 The first thing that needs to be done is to examine Indidis and see if he is a fit and proper person to be a lawyer, because nobody in their right mind would try and run a case like this.
 In any event, even if this idiotic case managed to get off the ground and Indidis won, what then?
 Neither Italy or Israel would have even given this dope the time of day, no matter what the ICJ ruled.
 So all Indidis had done so far was to waste the time and resources of the Kenyan High Court and the IJC, who should have told him to get lost right away.